krgross/bma590-course-notes/docs/04-SmoothRegression.md

 We'll use the `gam` function in the `mgcv` package to fit splines and additive models.
 The name of the package is an acronym for "Mixed GAM Computation Vehicle".
 GAM is an acronym for Generalized Additive Model.  **Warning**.
 I do not understand much of the functionality of `mgcv::gam`.
 What follows is my best guess of how the procedure works.

 The code below fits a regression spline to the bioluminescence data.
 Actually, the code fits an additive model with the spline as the only predictor.
 We will say more about additive models later.
-For now, it is sufficient to think about an additive model as a type of regression in which the linear effect of the predictor has been replaced by a spline.
+For now, we can define an additive model as a type of regression in which the linear effect of the predictor has been replaced by a spline.
 In other words, in terms of a word equation, the model can be represented as
 $$
 \mbox{response = intercept + spline + error}
 $$

 The `s()` component of the model formula designates a spline, and specifies details about the particular type of spline to be fit.
 The `fx = TRUE` component of the formula indicates that the amount of smoothing is fixed.
 The default value for the `fx` argument is `fx = FALSE`, in which case the amount of smoothing is determined by (generalized) cross-validation.
 When `fx = TRUE`, the parameter `k` determines the dimensionality (degree of flexibility) of the spline.
 Larger values of `k` correspond to greater flexibility, and a less smooth fit.
-I think that the number of knots is $k-4$, such that setting $k=4$ fits a familiar cubic polynomial with no knots.
-Setting $k=5$ then fits a regression spline with one knot, etc.  I believe that the knots are placed at the empirical quantiles of the data.
+For cubic splines, the number of knots is $k-4$, such that setting $k=4$ fits a familiar cubic polynomial with no knots.
+Setting $k=5$ then fits a cubic regression spline with one knot, etc.  I believe that the knots are placed at the empirical quantiles of the data.
 In other words, a regression spline with one knot places the knot at the median value of the predictor.
 A regression spline with three knots ($k=7$) places the knots at the lower quartile, the median, and the upper quartile of the predictor, and so on.

-We'll fit a regression spline with two knots:
+We'll fit a cubic regression spline with two knots:

 ```r